-There are two different pathways to get this necessary glucose.
-First, you could break down the protein in your muscles.
+There are two different ways to make this happen.
+First, you could break down the protein in your muscles and use that as fuel for your brain and liver.
 This isn’t ideal from an evolutionary standpoint though – when you’re experiencing a period of food shortage, you need to be strong and fast, not getting continually weaker.
 Fortunately, you also have another source of glucose manufacture: ketone bodies.

 Ketone bodies are a type of fatty acid – they’re basically byproducts of the process that converts protein to glucose in the liver.
-Ketone bodies can not only fill part of your brain’s need for glucose (so you don’t have to break down as much of your muscle mass) but also power all your other major organs.
-If you eat a diet very low in carbohydrates and protein (forcing your body to look elsewhere for glucose), your entire metabolism will switch over to using ketones as fuel instead – this is called ketosis.
+Ketone bodies fill part of your brain’s need for glucose (so you don’t have to break down as much of your muscle mass), and they also power all your other major organs.
+If you eat a diet very low in carbohydrates and protein (which forces your body to look elsewhere for glucose), your entire metabolism will switch over to using ketones as fuel instead – this is called ketosis.

 Ketosis and Ketoacidosis

 In any discussion of ketosis it’s important not to confuse ketosis with ketoacidosis.
-This confusion is one reason why many people think a ketogenic diet is dangerous, but in reality, these two conditions are very different.
-In contrast to ketosis, as described above, ketoacidosis is a very dangerous metabolic state that most commonly occurs in Type 1 diabetics.
+Confusion over the similar names is one reason why many people think a ketogenic diet is dangerous, but in reality, they're two lookalike words for two completely different things.
+Ketosis is when everything's going fine; you're just running on fat rather than glucose.
+But ketoacidosis is a very dangerous metabolic state that most commonly occurs in Type 1 diabetics.
 In Type 1 diabetes, the pancreas does not produce enough insulin, so even if a Type 1 diabetic eats a whole plate of pasta, he won’t be able to digest and use the glucose for energy.
 He’s eating enough food, but his body is starving.
 As an alternative, his body starts to burn fat to meet its basic fuel needs.

 Obviously, ketoacidosis is not a condition anyone wants to deal with, no matter what the potential benefits might be.
 But it simply isn’t a concern for most people, because when anyone but a diabetic relies on fat for fuel, they can count on insulin to keep ketone production to healthy levels.
 Even if you find that ketosis is not quite right for you for other reasons, there’s no need to avoid it for fear of going into ketoacidosis instead.